KTH-dESA/jrc_temba/README.md

 To perform a dry run, use the flag `-n` and to run the workflow in parallel, use the flag `-j` and pass the (optional) number of threads to use e.g. `snakemake -j 8`.

+## Visualization of the results
+In the following link you can visualize the results

 ## Folder structure

 - Input data are stored in `.xlsx` Excel files in the `input_data` folder